 Overall, Stock Rover estimates MCD stock offered a $5.04 annual dividend and a dividend yield of 2.35% on December 31, 2020.
 I think the dividend makes McDonald’s an excellent income stock.

 Growth is a problem at McDonald’s.
 Stockrow estimates McDonald’s revenue growth shrank in every quarter of 2020.
 The company had a quarterly revenue growth rate of -0.44% on December 31, 2019.

 The quarterly revenue growth rate fell to -6.16% on March 31, 2020, and -30.47% on September 30, 2020.
 On September 30, 2020, the quarterly revenue growth rate rose to -1.53%.

-Investors need to be careful with McDonald’s because I think the falling growth rate leads to a smaller margin of safety.
+Investors need to be careful with McDonald’s because I think the falling growth rate leads to a smaller safety margin.
 I believe McDonald’s makes money, but its moneymaking capacity is shrinking.

 Potential Subway franchisees need to worry about the falling revenue growth at McDonald’s.
 I think the falling revenue growth shows McDonald’s, which I consider a far stronger brand than Subway, is losing market share.

 Statista estimates there were 38,695 McDonald’s locations on earth in 2019.
 If McDonald’s growth shrinks with a footprint that large, I predict Subway will shrink.